Azure-Samples/ms-identity-docs-code-java/webapp/README.md

 This Java web application uses the Spring Boot web framework.
 The app has three routes, each requiring a different authentication/authorization level.

-When a signed-out user navigates to a route requiring authentication, their browser is redirected to the Microsoft Entra ID sign-in page.
+When a signed-out user navigates to a route requiring authentication, their browser is redirected to the Microsoft Entra sign-in page.
 After signing in, and if they've not previously done so, the user is asked to consent to the app's request for permission to access their data.

 ## Reporting problems